jorosz/react-rater-plus/README.md

 }
 ```

-If the raw component is imported and used without a proper CSS theme it will be not working properly.
+The raw component also defaults to using 'static' classnames in the absence of a `theme` property.
+So using the raw component without a `theme` makes it possible to do CSS customization the 'old-way' using CSS global styles, where a stylesheet has to be bundled with the application providing the global styles for all states (see bundled `rater.css` for example).
+It's also possible to `@include` the `rater.css` when using SASS.

 ### Customizing the 'star' items
 If you want to change the the rater to use items other than stars, you can either specify them as the `item` property or use children which accept properties.